Fort Phil Kearny

 Brigadier General David Gordon, at the time a young Lieutenant, remembered Phillips interrupting a Christmas ball about 11 p.m.
 He wrote: "A huge form dressed in buffalo overcoat, pants, gauntlets and cap desired to see the Commanding Officer.
 As we were about to select partners....word was passed that General Palmer desired to see me...the commanding officer handed me a dispatch dated Dec.
 21, Fort Phil Kearny, signed by Colonel Carrington, that Brevet-Colonel Fetterman and detachment had been massacred outside of the post and not one had escaped."
 Portugee Phillips' ride, 234 miles in all, whether alone or with companions, by any measure must be counted among the heroic deeds of history.

 The bodies of the Fetterman dead were cleaned up and buried at the cemetery located south of the fort below Pilot Hill.
-In later years they were moved to Fort McKinney, and except for those which were taken elsewhere, are today buried in the Custer Battlefield National Cemetery.
+In later years they were moved, and are today buried in the Custer Battlefield National Cemetery, except for those few which were taken elsewhere.

 As you leave the monument and return towards the fort following the turnoff towards Story and the Wagon Box Fight, you will be traveling along Big Piney Creek and paralleling the wood road located on Sullivant Hills to your left.